 It mostly grows in hot and dry climates, but the most important element in growing saffron is the soil.
 Heavy clay soil must be avoided at all costs and it must be well-drained before we can grow saffron in it.
 A neutral clay-calcareous or silty soil is the ideal type of land for saffron.
 That is why saffron is called “Desert’s Gold” as well.

 Time of Harvesting the Red Gold

 In early November each year, the saffron harvest season begins.
 While most other vegetation is gone, the bright purple flowers cover the fields and create an outstanding landscape in dry regions in Iran.
 Major saffron producers of Iran are located on the east side of the land of Persia.
-If you would like to see the biggest market, you should head to Mashhad.
+If you would like to see the Mashhad Souvenirs, you can click on it..